Uffe Elbæk

-Uffe Elbæk (born 15 June 1954) is a Danish politician, social worker, author, journalist, entrepreneur.
-In 2013 he founded the green political party The Alternative, which he led until February 2020.
-He is an independent member of the Folketing.
+Uffe Elbæk (born 15 June 1954) is a Danish politician, social worker, author, journalist, and entrepreneur.
+In 2013, he founded the green political party The Alternative, which he led until February 2020.

 From 3 October 2011 to December 2012, he served as the Danish Minister of Culture.
 He was originally a member of the Danish Social Liberal Party, but left in September 2013 to launch The Alternative with Josephine Fock.

 Elbæk announced on 16 December 2019 that he would stand down as political leader of The Alternative on 1 February 2020.
 After leaving The Alternative's leadership, Elbæk subsequently left the party completely before joining with two other Alternative parliamentarians to form the new Independent Greens in September 2020.
 He was succeeded by Josephine Fock.

+In 2022 Elbæk returned to the Alternative but did not run in the national election of November 2022.

+Elbæk is the author of several books, most recently the autobiography "Et liv" (2022), the story of the Kaospilots, "Mirakler i Mejlgade (2024), and the debate book "Tvivl, Håb & Handling" (2023, to be published in English in 2026).

 Early career

 Born in Ry, Denmark, Elbæk is the founder and former Principal of the KaosPilots International School of New Business Design and Social Innovation, located in Aarhus.
 The KaosPilots school inspired the creation of several international schools located in Norway, Sweden and the Netherlands.

 He was also one of the initiators for the cultural entrepreneur-milieu called Frontløberne.

-From 2007 to 2009, Elbæk served as the CEO of the 2009 World Outgames.
+From 2007 to 2009, Elbæk served as the CEO of the 2009 World Outgames, an international LGBT event hosted in Copenhagen.

-In July 2010, Elbæk founded the consulting company Change The Game with focus on leadership training skills, political campaigning and social innovation concepts.
+In July 2010, Elbæk founded the consulting company Change The Game with focus on leadership training skills, political campaigning, and social innovation concepts.

 Political career

 Elbæk won a seat in the Folketing for the Danish Social Liberal Party in the 2011 Danish parliamentary election.
-On 3 October 2011 he was appointed Culture Minister of Denmark in the government cabinet of Helle Thorning-Schmidt.
-He resigned his minister position in December 2012 after criticism for holding five official gatherings at the organization AFUK - Akademiet For Utæmmet Kreativitet, where he previously held a chairman post, and where his husband was employed.
+On 3 October 2011, he was appointed Culture Minister of Denmark in the government cabinet of Helle Thorning-Schmidt.
+He resigned from his minister position in December 2012 after criticism for holding five official gatherings at the organization AFUK - Akademiet For Utæmmet Kreativitet, where he previously held a chairman post, and where his husband was employed.
 He was later acquitted of all charges by the national audit agency of Denmark which concluded he hadn't had a conflict of interest.
 The Ministry was instead criticized for some other facets related to the case.